 Back then, before the Spanish invasion, it consisted of foods marinated in chicha, juice that comes from maize.
 The Spaniards brought limes into the mix, which is now how it’s most commonly served in countries throughout South America.

-Cooking times refer to chilling time.
-Both versions need time in the refrigerator for the flavors to meld.
+Both versions of this Ceviche Recipe need time in the refrigerator for the flavors to meld.
 The fish-based version includes “cooking” the fish by tossing it with lime juice before refrigerating.
-For raw shrimp or squid, add an additional 10 minutes to the cooking time indicated below.

 Ceviche – Traditional or Vegan

-- 1 medium cucumber peeled, seeded and diced
+- 1 cup cucumber peeled, seeded and diced (about 1 medium)

-- 1 tablespoon olive oil or more to taste
+- 1 tablespoon good quality extra virgin olive oil or more to taste

 - Salt and pepper to taste